Applications Open for Summer & Winter 2026 Programs

 What is a Hospitalist?

-A hospitalist is a doctor who specializes in working in a hospital or nursing facility: He/ she does no outpatient work (usually).
-This is a person who practices hospital medicine.
-This type of doctor has been described as a generalist-specialist.
-They have specific skill sets that they must master to become this type of physician: (more on that in a bit).
+A hospitalist is a doctor who specializes in working in a hospital or nursing facility.
+This physician typically does no outpatient work.
+This is a person who practices hospital medicine, and this type of doctor has been described as a generalist-specialist.
+Hospitalists have specific skill sets that they must master to become this type of physician, which we will cover in detail below.

-However, whatever other knowledge the doctor has, he/ she always works specifically in a hospital or nursing facility.
+However, whatever other knowledge the doctor has, the hospitalist always works specifically in a hospital or nursing facility.
 This doctor has no office outside the walls of the hospital.
-All work done on behalf of the patient/s is done at the facility.
+All work done on behalf of the patient is done at the facility.
 The Annals of Internal Medicine explicitly describes these doctors as spending at least 25% of their time being a patient’s physician of record.

 This definition helps separate the doctors who primarily practice medicine as hospital-based doctors and those who do mostly research or who hold leadership positions within an organization.
 Truth be told, most hospital-based doctors spend more than 25% of their time seeing patients.
 Additionally, Webster’s Collegiate Dictionary defines this physician’s role as one who treats hospitalized patients so that the need for other visiting doctors is lessened.